datalad/datalad-catalog/docs/source/pipeline_description.rst

   as an optional input argument
 - ``add`` adds dataset and/or file level metadata to an existing catalog

-To create a catalog from the metadata we generated below, we can run the following:
+To create a catalog from the metadata we generated above, we can run the following:

 .. code-block:: bash